Showing posts with label FAP information. Show all posts

 • Osteomas, supernumerary teeth, odontomas

-• Desmoids, fibromas, epidermoid cysts
+• Desmoids, fibromas, cysts, lipomas

 • Stomach, duodenal, and other small bowel adenomas